 |

-ARCHAEOLOGICAL OBJECT - ROMAN - Bronze figure of and eagle, 1st / 3rd century AD
+ARCHAEOLOGICAL OBJECT - ROMAN - Bronze eagle figurine, 1st / 3rd century AD

 height 55mm. ; width 50mm. ; weight 78,05gr.